 Outcomes

 An outcome is a benefit experienced as a result of services provided to children and families.
 Child and family outcomes are connected.
 A positive outcome experienced by the family serves to promote the child outcomes and outcomes achieved by the child benefit the family.
-Data is collected on outcomes to measure individual and program progress.
+States collect data on outcomes to measure individual and program progress.

 Child Outcomes